 Penn’s Backup Care program offers benefits-eligible faculty and staff up to ten days of subsidized backup childcare (minimum four hours) per fiscal year through Care.com.
 Care can be offered in your home or in a childcare center, with some of the cost covered.
 To register, call 855-781-1303 or go online to the easy-to-use registration system at penn.care.com.

-Connect With Parents and Resources in Your Community
+Connect With Parents, Caregivers, and Resources in Your Community

-Parents and co-op caregiving groups are connecting to work together to support childcare needs.
+Parents, co-op caregiving groups, and other members in the Penn community are connecting to work together to support childcare, find summer camps and other caregiving needs.

 Parents@Penn Facebook Group is a community group for Penn staff, students, postdocs, faculty, alumni, and partners.